j0r1/GRALE2/pygrale/doc/source/example_notebooks.rst

  * A modification of `msdexample.ipynb <_static/msdexample.ipynb>`_ above, to illustrate the generation of equivalent lens models by extrapolating the lens potential: `msdexample-equivlenstests.ipynb <_static/msdexample-equivlenstests.ipynb>`_

+ * Using the code from the lens potential extrapolation to obtain lenses with different MSD-like effects for different sources: `potentialextrap_multisheet.ipynb <_static/potentialextrap_multisheet.ipynb>`_